 What is Terraform Cloud?

-Terraform Cloud, now offered as HCP Terraform on the IBM HashiCorp Cloud Platform, is a managed service that extends Terraform’s capabilities.
+Terraform Cloud, now branded HCP Terraform and operated by IBM following the HashiCorp acquisition that closed in early 2025, is a managed service that extends Terraform’s capabilities.
 It offers a collaborative, cloud-based environment where teams can securely provision and manage infrastructure across various cloud providers and other tools and products that offer Terraform providers.

 Features such as state management, secrets, policy-as-code, integrations with third-party tools, credential storage, and role-based access controls are just some of the benefits Terraform Cloud offers to streamline infrastructure deployment.